Olical/ChromePlate/README.md

 The validator will help you write good clean JavaScript and should spot the odd error too.

+**Remember to update the manifest with the correct details before packaging**

 # Listing files in the makefile

 Every time you add another CSS or JavaScript file just pop into the makefile and add it to either the JavaScript or CSS file list.